Fee Petitions & Financial Holds

 repeat surcharge or excess hours fee.
 Miscellaneous fees such as orientation, ID or

 WOW, or parking permit late fee are NOT petitionable.

 Tuition fee refunds provided to students will be processed against any outstanding charges prior to remitting a refund to the student.

-Failure to pay outstanding amounts due UNF will result in a financial hold being placed on the student’s records and the assessment of a $100 late payment fee.
+Failure to pay outstanding amounts due UNF will result in a financial hold being placed on the student’s records and may be assessed a $100 late payment fee.
 A financial hold prohibits the processing of requests for transcripts, registration, reinstatement, enrollment verification, release of grades, and receipt of diploma until the debt is cleared by the Student Financial Services Office.
 Debts in excess of $500 will prohibit students from registering for future semesters.
 Continued failure to pay may result in the account being sent to a collection agency with additional collection fees up to 33.3 percent being assessed to the